Emory Smith

 Emory Gerald Smith (born May 21, 1974) is an American former football fullback.
 He was a member of the Scottish Claymores in NFL Europe.
 He played college football at Clemson University.

-Early years
+Early life

 Smith attended Escambia High School.
 In football, he was a two-way player at fullback and linebacker.

 As a senior, he tallied 1,001 rushing yards and 13 touchdowns.
 He was ranked as the seventh-best fullback in the country by recruiting analysts.

 College career

 Smith accepted a football scholarship from Clemson University.
 As a redshirt freshman, he collected 89 carries for 387 yards (4.3-yard avg.), 2 rushing touchdowns and 4 receptions for 74 yards.
 He was named the offensive MVP of the 1993 Peach Bowl, after registering 8 carries for 45 yards (5.6-yard avg.), one rushing touchdown and a 57 yard reception.

 As a sophomore, he had 44 carries for 145 yards (3.3-yard avg.), 3 rushing touchdowns and 3 receptions for 18 yards.

 As a junior, he was named the starter at fullback, posting 145 carries for 712 yards (4.9-yard avg.), 14 rushing touchdowns (tied for second in school history), 6 receptions for 31 yards, one receiving touchdown and 15 total touchdowns (tied for second in school history).
 His best game came in the 38–17 win against the University of South Carolina, when he had 12 carries for 101 yards (8.42-yard avg.), scored 2 touchdowns, and had one run of 54 yards in which he dragged one member of the Gamecock secondary 6 yards on his back.

 As a senior, he was limited by injuries, collecting 80 carries for 324 yards (4.1-yard avg.), 6 rushing touchdowns and 2 receptions for 25 yards.
 He finished his college career with 358 carries for 1,568 yards (4.4-yard avg.), 25 rushing touchdowns, 15 receptions for 148 yards and one receiving touchdown.